Keep your practice running smoothly by following our tips on how to keep your patients from canceling their appointments.

 Seamlessly Integrate to your EHR

-Our secure HIPAA compliant system seamlessly integrates to your EHR and is user-friendly for all computer literacy levels.
+Our secure HIPAA-compliant system seamlessly integrates to your EHR and is user-friendly for all computer literacy levels.
 Our SOAP templates allow for real-time documentation.
 These templates integrate seamlessly into your current EHR.
-This makes billing easy and requires less time per patient.
+This makes dental billing easy and requires less time per patient.

 Telemedicine is the Future